geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 We don't have to worry about removing the sentinels before re-inserting them, since `prepend` and `append` will move them to the new location instead of duplicating the node.

-Now that we have our callback, we can initialize the Mutation Observer and observe our node's parent.
+Now that we have our callback, we can initialize the mutation observer and observe our node's parent.
 We pass an options object to the `observe` call to indicate that we only care about updates to the list of children.

 ```js
 const mutationObserver = new MutationObserver(mutationCallback);